flivni/ionic2-autosize/README.md

         And whether pigs have wings."

         "But wait a bit," the Oysters cried,
-        "Before we have our chat;
+        "Before we have our squall;
         For some of us are out of breath,
         And all of us are tall!"
         "No hurry!" said the Carpenter.